jajberni/sts-java/README.md

 sts-java
 ========

-A Java API for the STS spectrometer
+A Java API for communication with the [Ocean Optics STS spectrometer](http://www.oceanoptics.com/products/sts.asp)